flying-dutchmen/3DS-Sails/README.md

 //Primitive's usage/demo
-//Cracker; and the world is full of them; want polygon?
+//Cracker; and the world is full of them; want a polygon?

   				line(screenTopLeft, 0, 239, 399, 0, PINK);
 			  	line(screenTopRight, 0, 0, 399, 239, PINK);